moe-khan123/StreetPhyter/README.md

 Controls:
--Arrow keys to walk and crouch.
+- Arrow keys to walk and crouch.
--Q to Light punch
+- Q to Light punch
--W to Medium punch
+- W to Medium punch

--A to Light Kick
+- A to Light Kick
--S to Medium Kick
+- S to Medium Kick
--D to Hard Kick
+- D to Hard Kick

--Down -> Forward -> Q (Light Punch) to hadouken
+- Down -> Forward -> Q (Light Punch) to hadouken

 What's done so far:
 - Ability to walk forward, backward, crouch, punch and kick.